-Construction number 803 was allocated to the first airframe on the VC10 production line which would actually take to the air.
-It was also the first airframe which would be completely fitted out as previous airframes were meant for static tests only.
-In April 1962 the completed aircraft was rolled out of the factory, and two months later, on 29 June 1962 it took to the air for the first time.
-This first flight was surrounded by some uncertanties as the 1260 yard (1152m) runway at Brooklands was originally deemed too short for the VC10.
+Construction number 803 was allocated to the first airframe on the VC10 production line that would actually take to the air.
+It was also the first airframe that would be completely fitted out, as previous airframes were meant for static tests only.
+On 15 April 1962 the completed aircraft was rolled out of the factory and two months later, on 29 June 1962 it took to the air for the first time.
+This first flight was surrounded by some uncertanties as the 1260 yard (1152m) runway at Brooklands was originally deemed to be too short for the VC10.
 The aerodynamics department did some calculating and decided on an 'unstick' distance of 550 yards (502 m).
-By extending the runway by 200 yards (183m) at one end, which was slightly misaligned and therefore meant making a turn at 30 knots, it was determined that a lightly loaded VC10 should be able to take off.
+By extending the runway by 200 yards (183m) at the North end, which was slightly misaligned and therefore meant making a turn at 30 knots, a lightly loaded VC10 should be able to take off.
 To be on the safe side a big yellow line - about 20ft (6m) thick - across the runway warned the pilot of the dimishing room left if he would decide to abandon the take off.
 If this were to happen the aircraft would need all of the 1460 yards (1335m) available to stop before ending up in the grass.
 In the end the calculations worked out and with plenty of room to spare G-ARTA lifted off late in the afternoon for a very short flight to Wisley, BAC's flight test center just a few miles away, for further fitting out and the start of an extensive series of tests.

 G-ARTA would remain the single

 prototype, but later on was joined by other aircraft which were built to

 production standard for BOAC but were used for development work as well.
 During